flanagan-lab/syngnathus-selection-comp/docs/selection_analysis_fuscus.md

   - [Females](#females-1)
     - [Visual Comparison](#visual-comparison-1)
     - [Testing the difference](#testing-the-difference-1)
+- [Looking into the Opportunity for Selection in Males and Females](#looking-into-the-opportunity-for-selection-in-males-and-females)
+  - [Generating the total opportunity for selection ($I$) and the opportunity for sexual selection ($I_S$)](#generating-the-total-opportunity-for-selection-i-and-the-opportunity-for-sexual-selection-i_s)

 ``` r
 #This is a cohesive list of all the libraries used in this document